 GiveDirectly is built on the core belief that people living in poverty know what they need better than anyone else.
-That belief is part of what led our team to test an unrestricted AI chatbot alongside cash transfers in Rwanda – a different approach from the restricted AI tools many other organizations are offering.
+That belief is part of what led our team to test an unrestricted AI chatbot – with funding from Imara Fund, a foundation co-founded by Reed Hastings and Constance Jones – alongside cash transfers in Rwanda.
+This represents a different approach from the restricted AI tools many other organizations are offering.

 The two of us had seen how much can hinge not only on money, but on access to the right information at the right time – Sharon from years of working directly with Rwandan entrepreneurs, and Carolina from designing programs for vulnerable communities around the world.